myTerminal/daily-prayers/README.md

 Once installed, *daily-prayers* works automatically:

-1. It fetches the prayer timings for the day once during the start of the day and sets reminders
+1. It fetches the prayer timings for the day once at the start of the day and sets reminders
 2. At the prayer times it sets by itself, it plays an audio version of the appropriate Adhan

-The following parameters have been hard-coded for the time-being and will be made configurable soon:
+The following parameters have been hard-coded for the time being and will be made configurable soon:

 1. **Prayer time calculation method** has been set to "Islamic Society of North America"
 2. **School** has been set to "Hanafi"